Thrombosed Hemorrhoid

 • Tenderness when sitting

-• Bleeding if the clot ruptures
+• Bleeding if the clot ruptures or the skin becomes irritated

 Thrombosed hemorrhoids occur when pressure increases in the veins around the anus, allowing blood to pool and clot.

-Common causes include:
+Common triggers include:

 • Straining during bowel movements